 The Lady of the Pack – Kimberly Artley

 A lifelong “animal lover”, it was her trials, challenges and experiences with her own dogs and those in rescue efforts that initiated a shift in her mindset.
-“Loving” animals is one thing; but understanding, honoring and respecting them as members of an entirely different species is another.
+“Loving” animals is one thing; but understanding them is quite another.

 Relief and quality of life starts here.